What is a Play Permit?

-The Green and Yampa rivers, inside the monument boundary, range from Class II to Class IV.
+The Green and Yampa rivers inside Dinosaur National Monument range from Class II to Class IV.
 The trip leader and boatmen must have previous experience on comparable class III or higher whitewater rivers.
 Rivers of similar difficulty include (this list is not all-inclusive): Cataract Canyon, Utah; Grand Canyon, Arizona; Main Salmon, Idaho; Middle Fork Salmon, Idaho; Rogue River, Oregon; Selway River, Idaho; Tuolumne River, California; West Water Canyon, Utah.

 Am I subject to inspection while on the river or at the take-out?

 Yes.
-An NPS ranger may inspect parties along the river or at the take-out to ensure compliance with equipment and safety standards.
+NPS staff may inspect parties along the river or at the take-out to ensure compliance with equipment and safety standards.

-If I forget some supplies or required rafting equipment, where can I get them?
+If I forget supplies or required rafting equipment, where can I get them?

 How reliable is cell phone service in the monument?

-Service is intermittent in most places.
-Of course, that also depends on the carrier.
+Service is intermittent in most places and depends on the carrier.
 Service can intermittently be found in the vicinity of Gates of Lodore, Deerlodge Park and Harper's Corner.
 Service in the Split Mountain area is generally reliable.
 Service in the river canyons is non-existent.
-A satellite phone is recommended, but it may also have limited ability in the deep canyons.
+A satellite device is recommended, but it may also have limited ability in the deep canyons.